 UST Projector Creates Huge Image, Inches from Screen

-UST stands for Ultra Short Throw, but you already knew that since you’ve reached this site.
-For quite awhile now, interactive ultra short throw projectors with native 4:3, 16:10, and even 16:9 aspect ratios have been available for permanent installation in away-from-home corporate boardroom and classroom settings, typically with the UST projector being mounted “upside down” hanging from either the ceiling or wall, just above a(n interactive) whiteboard or projection screen.
+UST stands for Ultra Short Throw, but you most likely already knew that.
+For quite awhile now, ultra short throw projectors with native 4:3, 16:10, and even 16:9 aspect ratios have been available for permanent installation in away-from-home corporate boardroom and classroom settings, typically with the UST projector being mounted “upside down” hanging from either the ceiling or wall, just above a(n interactive) whiteboard or projection screen.
 But these types of UST projectors have typically NOT been capable of 4K.

-Since 2014 when Hisense first launched the “Laser TV” category (Has it really been ten years?), 4K ultra short throw projectors and ALR (Ambient Light Rejecting) projection screens intended for do-it-yourself in-home setup and installation, with the UST projector placed near a wall, sitting on or in a stand or cabinet, or even directly on the floor have become a feasible, desirable, popular, and affordable SUPER-SIZED big screen television alternative.
+Since the initial launching of the “Laser TV” category (Has it really already been eleven years?), 4K ultra short throw projectors and ALR (Ambient Light Rejecting) projection screens intended for do-it-yourself in-home setup and installation, with the UST projector placed near a wall, sitting on or in a short stand or cabinet, or even directly on the floor have become a feasible, desirable, popular, and affordable SUPER-SIZED 100″ to 150″ big screen television alternative.

-The price of LG’s latest and greatest 97 inch diagonal 4K OLED television is $30,000.
-The prices on 100 inch and 98 inch diagonal LED televisions from Samsung, Sony, TCL, and Hisense currently range from as high as $40,000 to as low as $3000 or so when on sale.
-Samsung’s 110″ diagonal 4K MICRO LED will set you back $150,000!
-If you’ve got an average to larger-sized room in which you can be seated a proper distance away from a really big screen (see the large chart below) to watch movies, sports, shows, and/or play video games, you should consider going with a 4K ultra short throw projector together with either a “Daylight” or “Cinematic” ALR projection screen.
+So, if you’ve got an average to larger-sized room in which you can be seated a proper distance away from a really big screen (see the large chart below) to watch movies, sports, shows, and/or play video games, you should definitely consider going with a 4K ultra short throw projector together with either a “Cinematic” lenticular or “Daylight” fresnel ALR projection screen.

 As stated by a visitor to this USTProjector.com website: “It’s not just the value, but it’s also the experience.
 I spoke to one of the top video calibrators in the country, himself being an owner of LG OLED like myself.
 These big TVs with their eye popping images are still just big TVs.
 There is something about a projector reflecting off a large screen that is more impactful.
 I think that despite the spectacular images of OLED TVs, they still do not recreate the theatrical experience the way a projector can.”